A motivic version of the theorem of Fontaine and Wintenberger: Semi-perfectoid spaces

 \begin{proof} This follows from Proposition \ref{fibprod} and the fact that every \'etale map is locally (on the source) a composition of rational embeddings and finite \'etale maps. \end{proof}

-\begin{dfn} We denote by $\wRigSm^{\gc}/K$ the full subcategory of bounded adic spaces whose objects are isomorphic to spaces $X=X_0\times_{\T^{N}}\widehat{\T}^{N}$ with respect to a map of affinoid rigid varieties $f\colon X_0\ra\T^N\times\T^M$ that is a composition of rational embeddings and finite \'etale maps.
+\begin{dfn} We denote by $\wRigSm^{\gc}/K$ the full subcategory of adic spaces whose objects are isomorphic to spaces $X=X_0\times_{\T^{N}}\widehat{\T}^{N}$ with respect to a map of affinoid rigid varieties $f\colon X_0\ra\T^N\times\T^M$ that is a composition of rational embeddings and finite \'etale maps.
+Such spaces will be called \emph{smooth semi-perfectoid spaces with good coordinates}.
 Because of Proposition \ref{fibprod}, such fiber products $X=X_0\times_{\T^{N}}\widehat{\T}^{N}$ exist and are affinoid.
-Whenever $N=0$ these varieties are rigid analytic varieties and the full subcategory they form is denoted by $\RigSm^{\gc}/K$ and referred to as\emph{ smooth affinoid rigid varieties with {good coordinates}}.
-Whenever $M=0$ these varieties are perfectoid affinoid spaces and the full subcategory they form is denoted by $\PerfSm^{\gc}/K$ and referred to as \emph{smooth affinoid perfectoids with {good coordinates}}.
-A perfectoid space $X$ in $\wRigSm^{\gc}/K$ is sometimes denoted with $\widehat{X}$.
+Whenever $N=0$ these varieties are rigid analytic varieties and the full subcategory they form will be denoted by $\RigSm^{\gc}/K$ and referred to as\emph{ smooth affinoid rigid varieties with {good coordinates}}.
+Whenever $M=0$ these varieties are perfectoid affinoid spaces and the full subcategory they form will be denoted by $\PerfSm^{\gc}/K$ and referred to as \emph{smooth affinoid perfectoids with {good coordinates}}.
+A perfectoid space $X$ in $\wRigSm^{\gc}/K$ will be sometimes denoted with $\widehat{X}$.